 This Plan was developed in close coordination with Douglas County's multi-hazard mitigation and emergency operations plans in order to reduce redundancy and capitalize on joint efforts.
-Douglas County's multi-hazard mitigation, water efficiency master plan, water resources strategic plan, and emergency operations plans address drought aspects on a county-wide level.
-This Plan incorporates some of the county-level drought impact information presented in these plans, and coordinates with the County's drought-related response actions as well.
+Douglas County's multi-hazard mitigation plans address drought aspects on a county-wide level, and Castle Rock Water's Water Efficiency Master Plan, Water Resources Strategic Master Plan, and Emergency Operations Plan expand on those aspects in areas where Castle Rock Water operates.
+This Plan incorporates some of the county-level drought impact information presented in the multihazard mitigation plans, and coordinates with the County's drought-related response actions as well.
+This Plan also is coordinated with State responses to drought as led by the Colorado State Drought Task Force of which Castle Rock Water is a member and also utilizes best practices developed by the Colorado Water Conservation Board including the Drought Management Planning: A Guide for Water Providers published in June of 2020.